hiteule/MyTwitter/README.md

 Finally go to the configuration page of My Twitter and configure it.

 ## Change History
+### 1.0.1 - 15 March 2013

+- Add favorite support on the back office
+- Add media url support (The urls are now clickable)

 ### 1.0 - 02 March 2013

 - Initial version